Red Flags during a Divorce

 Before we go into a detailed analysis of red flags we sometimes see in divorce, let us also say that we don’t tell you any of these things to make you worry.
 We tell you this to give you a way of telling what’s normal from what’s not, so that you can ask for help before it’s too late.
 Or, even better, to tell you, before you get nervous, that your divorce really doesn’t bring up any of these red flags.
 There are some things that happen that happen in almost every case that cause a big flare up and then die down, though I’m sure that, for the parties involved, it feels like the end of the world at the time.
 There are other things that happen that do make us a little bit concerned.

 If one of the red flag situations has reared its ugly head in your divorce, don’t panic.
 That’s what attorneys are here for!
 We deal with divorce on a daily basis, and can help you navigate successfully through these tricky waters.
 I tell you these red flags so that you can tell what really matters from what doesn’t, and enlist the appropriate level of help for your specific situation.

 He refuses to hire an attorney.

 People who don’t hire attorneys make attorneys nervous and give us lots of headaches.
-They’re really some of the worst people in the world to have to deal with during an already difficult time.
+They’re really are some of the worst people in the world to have to deal with during an already difficult time.
 You’re probably thinking, “What’s the big deal?
 If he doesn’t have an attorney, we should be able to make quick work of him!”

 That’s exactly the problem.
 Lawyers are governed by a very, very strict set of ethical rules that restrict a lot of the things we’re allowed to do.
 The rules were designed to keep us honest, protect our clients’ rights, and make sure that we don’t take advantage of people in a weaker position (people like an unrepresented husband).
 Because of these rules, we are limited in how we can deal with unrepresented parties and, in our heads, it really just sounds like a malpractice lawsuit waiting to happen.